seandstewart/reckon/README.md

 - `LocalCache.usage`: Check the current usage ratio.
 - `LocalCache.set_usage`: Set the max memory usage ratio for the local cache.
+- `LocalCache.info`: View high-level information about the cache - similar to `functools.lru_cache.cache_info`

+All memoized functions have introspection into their cache via the `cache` attribute.

 ## Documentation